ChristosPapastergiou/xv6_Lazy_Allocation/README.md

 # Package needed

-  sudo apt install git build essential gdb multiarch qemu system misc gcc riscv64 linux gnu binutils riscv64 linux gnu
+In order to be able to use the xv6 Unix OS you need to have the qemu.
+QEMU is a virtualization and emulation tool that allows you to run operating systems and software on a host system that is different from the one for which the software was originally designed.

+    sudo apt install git build-essential gdb-multiarch qemu-system-misc gcc-riscv64-linux-gnu binutils-riscv64-linux-gnu

 # Compilation & Run

-In order to be able to use the xv6
+    compile : make
+    compile & entering simulation environment : make qemu compile & grading : make grade